What are Cards for Fair Credit?

 Best practices to help you improve your credit score with a fair credit card.

 Anyone who applies for fair credit cards should be looking to improve their credit score.
-If not, you will be stuck on the same level with high interests, and over time you will lose a lot of money.
-Here are some general tips on how to use your credit card if you have a fair credit:
+If not, you will be stuck on the same level with high interest rates, and over time, you will lose a significant amount of money.
+Here are some general tips on how to use your credit card if you have fair credit:

 - The primary use of your credit card should be to rebuild your credit.
-This is why you should look for a credit card that can actually help you do this.
-Make sure to check your options before choosing a card.
+This is why you should look for a credit card that can help you do this.
+Be sure to compare your options before selecting a card.

-- Look for a card that will allow you to keep credit utilization really low.
-Sadly, most cards for fair credit have low credit limits, which is why you should make multiple small payments each month and nothing more.
+- Look for a card that allows you to keep your credit utilization low.
+Sadly, most cards for fair credit have low credit limits, which is why it’s best to make multiple small payments each month rather than one large payment.

 - Get a card that has an annual fee but minimizes membership costs.
 That’s how you can make one-time payments and use the card with good terms throughout the year.